Escapingbug/rustypwn/README.md

 # rustypwn

-pwntools in Rust.
-Maybe it's able to be accessed in other langs?
+In development pwntools in Rust.
+(Not working yet, not even close).
+Maybe it should able to be accessed in other langs?